JamesSatherley/Password-Manager/README.md

+# Password Manager
+Manages passwords in a plaintext file.
+Provides GUI to save passwords under certain websites.

-# password-manager
+# Disclaimer
-manages passwords and keeps them in a seperate file which is not encypted at all, stored in plaintext
+Do not use this for practical uses.
+This is not secure.